 Both the router and the modem must agree to hardware handshake with CTS/RTS, and they must be set for hardware flow control.
 If they do not agree on handshaking, they tend to overflow each other's buffers.
 Signs of a handshaking mismatch include dropped characters and packet errors.

-On the router, use the flowcontrol hardware command to configure hardware flow control.
+On the router, use the flowcontrol hardware to configure hardware flow control.

-On the modem, configuration commands vary with different modems.
-In your modem manual, look for topics such as hardware handshaking and RTS/CTS flow control.
+On the modem, configuration commands vary modem.
+In the modem manual, look for topics such as hardware handshaking and RTS/CTS flow control.

 DTR/DCD: Modem Control